Zellement/shantymen-2019/src/pages/about.md

 In 2015 they celebrated their 25th anniversary and completed three special concerts, two in Sheringham and one in Cromer Pavilion Theatre.
 It was a great year which they enjoyed immensely and they gave their profound thanks to the people of Norfolk who have supported them throughout.
 2016 was another great year for the Shantymen as they welcomed some new younger blood into their midst and these will help develop new ideas and new ways for the future.
 They also made their 7th CD at St Peters Church which comprised a selection of their favourite songs.

-2017 was again a very busy year with thirty odd gigs including major performances at International Sea Festivals at Falmouth and Great Yarmouth and our first gig at Folk East which we hope will become an annual event for us.
+2018 was again a very busy year with thirty odd gigs including major performances at International Sea Festivals at Falmouth and Great Yarmouth and  in 2017 their first gig at Folk East which they hope will become an annual event.

-The Shantymen expect 2018 will be another fun filled year and they look forward to finishing the season with another gig at Cromer Pier Pavilion Theatre on Sunday November 4th 2018 with their good friend, journalist, author and all round entertainer Mr Keith Skipper.
+The Shantymen expect 2019 will be another fun filled year and they look forward to finishing the season with another gig at Cromer Pier Pavilion Theatre on Thursday 17th October 2019 with their good friend, journalist, author and all round entertainer Mr Keith Skipper.

 Brian J Farrow
 Musical Director
-1st June 2018
+24th April 2019